warren-bank/fork-Xanado/README.md

 <p style="text-align:center;">
 	<img src="/images/splash.png" width="265" height="300" alt="Board" />
 </p>

+## History

-While there are a number of freely accessible servers out there offering clones of the classic SCRABBLE® game, I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
+While there are a number of freely accessible servers out there offering clones of the classic SCRABBLE® game, but I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
 And I wanted it to be completely free.
 The public servers I found didn't work for me because:

 - Their code is not public, and setting up your own server is not an option.
 - They are generally limited to a single version of the game.
 - Their (English) dictionaries are usually based on the standard American Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
 This makes the games inaccessible for casual players, as a computer player will beat them every time.
-- They plague you with tedious advertisements.
+- They plague you with tedious advertisements and in-app purchases.

-An interesting application that has emerged is as an entertaining teaching aid for language learners.
-Included is a dictionary based on the Oxford 5000 most important words to learn in English.
-By playing the game against the robot, learners are exposed to new words that they can then seek the definition of.

-## History

-This started out as a fork of [Hans Hübner's html-scrabble](https://github.com/hanshuebner/html-scrabble).
+Enter [Hans Hübner's html-scrabble](https://github.com/hanshuebner/html-scrabble), which this is a fork of.
-I started working on their code but rapidly realised the scope and number of changes I intended required a fork, rather than bothering them with hundreds of pull requests.
+I started out working on their code but rapidly realised the scope and number of changes I intended required a fork, rather than bothering them with hundreds of pull requests.

-This version has some major differences:
+This fork has some major differences:
 * It has been rewritten to use Javascript ES6 and the latest dependencies.
 * It supports different board layouts and tile sets, and makes it easy to define your own.
 * It reinstates some of [Daniel Weck's dictionary support](https://github.com/danielweck/scrabble-html-ui).
 Dictionaries have been moved server-side and made optional, and integrated into game play.
 New dictionaries are easy to generate from word lists.